 The photos were taken, I gave a kindly and welcoming bit of instruction, and then the children proceeded to their places and I filed down the side aisle to get into place as well.

 I passed a young gentleman, maybe in his late twenties, still wearing his stocking cap.
 The following is a general, but still precise, summary of what occupied the next five minutes of my life as a clergyman.

-“Sir,” I said softly standing to the side of a condensed row of people, “thanks for being here.
+“Sir,” I whispered, standing to the side of a condensed row of people.
+“Thanks for being here.
 If you wouldn’t mind, would you please remove your hat before the service begins?”

 “Sir, again, I’m sorry to bother you, but please remove your hat.
 It’s our practice here at Our Savior that men remove their head coverings here in the nave.”

 “I’m not taking my hat off,” he said, snappily.